reeedio/readabilityrs/README.md

 }
 ```

-The scoring system assigns points to elements based on tag types where article tags receive 8 points, section tags receive 8 points, paragraph tags receive 5 points, and div tags receive 2-5 points depending on whether they contain block-level children.
-Class and ID patterns add or subtract 25 points based on positive keywords like "article" and "content" versus negative keywords like "sidebar" and "comment".
-Content metrics include comma count as a signal of substantial text and character length bonuses up to 3 points for paragraphs over 300 characters.
-Link density penalties reduce scores for navigation-heavy sections.

-Document preprocessing occurs before content extraction in a specific sequence.
-Scripts and styles are removed completely to eliminate noise.
-Font tags are replaced with span elements for consistent parsing.
-Noscript tags are unwrapped to reveal lazy-loaded images that would otherwise remain hidden.
-Form elements are removed as they typically don't contribute to article content.
-After preprocessing the HTML is reparsed to create a clean DOM structure for extraction.

-Metadata extraction follows a strict priority chain where JSON-LD structured data takes highest priority, followed by OpenGraph meta tags, then Twitter Card meta tags, Dublin Core meta tags, and standard meta tags.
-Later sources only fill missing fields without overriding earlier sources.
-DOM-based byline extraction can override meta tags when confidence is high, such as finding rel="author" links or itemprop="author" elements with author-like text content.

-### Test Compatibility
+## Performance & Test Compatibility
+Built in Rust for performance and memory safety, the library leverages zero-cost abstractions to enable optimizations without runtime overhead.
+Minimal allocations during parsing through efficient string handling and DOM traversal mean the library processes typical news articles in milliseconds on modern hardware.
+Memory usage scales with document size, typically under 10MB for standard web pages.
+The Rust implementation is significantly faster than the original JavaScript version while maintaining lower memory footprint.

-The implementation passes 122 of 130 tests from Mozilla's test suite achieving 93.8% compatibility.
+The implementation passes 122 of 130 tests from Mozilla's test suite achieving 93.8% compatibility with full document preprocessing support.
 The 8 failing tests represent editorial judgment differences rather than implementation errors.
 Four cases involve more sensible choices in our implementation such as avoiding bylines extracted from related article sidebars and preferring author names over timestamps.
 Four cases involve subjective paragraph selection for excerpts where both the reference and our implementation make valid choices.
-Full document preprocessing is enabled matching Mozilla's production behavior.

-## Performance
-Built in Rust for performance and memory safety.
-Zero-cost abstractions enable optimizations without runtime overhead.
-Minimal allocations during parsing through efficient string handling and DOM traversal.
-The library processes typical news articles in milliseconds on modern hardware.
-Memory usage scales with document size, typically under 10MB for standard web pages.

-## Credits
-This is a Rust port of [Mozilla's Readability](https://github.com/mozilla/readability), originally based on Arc90's readability.js.
-The test suite and algorithm design are from Mozilla's implementation under Apache 2.0 license.
+This means the results are 93.8% identical to Mozilla's implementation, with the remaining differences being arguable improvements to the extraction logic.

 ## Contributing
 For information regarding contributions, please refer to [CONTRIBUTING.md](CONTRIBUTING.md) file.